Robert-Beane/theoryProject/README.md

 You also must install Graphviz which can be done [here](https://graphviz.org/download/).

 ### Files
-* [normalizeTraining.py](normalizeTraining.py)  - Normalizes all of the images contained din the training folders.
+* [normalizeTraining.py](normalizeTraining.py)  - Normalizes all of the images contained in the training folders.
 * [multiLayer.py](multiLayer.py)  - Runs implementation of Multi Layer Perceptron (low accuracy).
-* [convolutional.py](convolutional.py)  - Runs the CNN for the LEGO dataset; the main implementation.
+* [convolutional.py](convolutional.py)  - Runs the CNN for the LEGO dataset; the final, main implementation.

 ## Overview